obonaventure/cnp3/book-2nd/mcq-ex/mcq-network-ftable.rst

       .. comment:: The path from `A` to `B` is not the reverse of the path from `B` to `A` with these forwarding tables.

- .. question:: ftableErr
-   :nb_prop: 3
-   :nb_pos: 1

 3. The forwarding paths used in a network depend on the forwarding tables installed in the network nodes.
 Sometimes, these forwarding tables are configured manually and an incorrect configuration may cause some paths to be impossible.

    .. tikz::
       :libs: positioning, matrix, arrows